spinkube/documentation/content/en/docs/spin-operator/_index.md

 ### How Does Spin Operator Work?

 Built with the [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) framework, Spin Operator is a Kubernetes operator.
 Kubernetes operators are used to extend Kubernetes automation to new objects, defined as custom resources, without modifying the Kubernetes API.
-The Spin Operator is composed of two main components: A) A controller that defines and manages B) "SpinApps" Custom Resource Definition (CRD).
+The Spin Operator is composed of two main components:
+- A controller that defines and manages Wasm workloads on k8s.
+- The "SpinApps" Custom Resource Definition (CRD).

 ![](spin-operator-diagram.png)